HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

 {{ figure_markup(
   image="a11y-app-usage-by-rank.png",
-  caption="Accessibility app usage by rank.", description="A bar chart showing that for the 4 most commonly used overlay brands and the percentile in a grouping rank of the top 1000, 10000, 100000, 1000000, 10000000, 100000000.
+  caption="Accessibility app usage by rank.", description="A bar chart showing that for the 4 most commonly used overlay brands and the percentile in a grouping rank of the top 1,000, 10,000, 100,000, 1,000,000, 10,000,000, and all pages.
 UserWay is the most popular, followed by AccessiBe, AudioEye and EqualWeb.
 For comparison, just looking at the top 10 million pages, we see Userway with 0.71%, Accessiby with 0.49%, AudioEye with 0.45% and EqualWeb with 0.04%.
 AccessiBe seems to outperform compared with other values in the top million sites.
 AudioEye seems to be popular in the top 10,000 sites.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vQ32BLKultx6YJbcQP5DB6a4NTnf4h9RCC3QXte5oS-Onx-9cFqiPQ23dWgWgffj2QA1Q60zhrxJVYb/pubchart?oid=1842351478&format=interactive", sheets_gid="251539385", sql_file="a11y_technology_usage_by_domain_rank.sql"